WuShichao/mfcnn_catalog/README.md

 ## Analysis Details ##
 The details of `MFCNN` and our analysis are available in this [preprint paper](https://arxiv.org/abs/xxxx.xxxxx).

 ## Accessing the Catalog: mfcnn_catalog_O1.hdf ##
-There are two datasets within the file, `/known_events` and `/complete`.
-The `complete` set is the full dataset from our analysis.
+There are two groups within the file, `/known_events` and `/complete`.
+Under each group, you can find a dataset with the same name.
+The `complete` dataset is the full dataset from our analysis.

 ```python